 Rich Donnelly was born in Steubenville on August 3, 1946.
 After playing both baseball and basketball at Steubenville (Ohio) Catholic Central High, Rich received his bachelor’s degree in education from Xavier University in Cincinnati.

 A left-handed hitting catcher, Rich Donnelly signed with the Minnesota Twins in 1967.
-After four minor league seasons as a player, hitting .230 with 2 HRs & 115 RBIs, he began a decade long career as a manager in 1972, winning the Western Carolina League crown with Gastonia in 1974.
-His last managerial stop was with Texas’ AAA affiliate, Denver, in 1982.
+After four minor league seasons as a player, hitting .230 with 2 HRs & 115 RBIs, he began a decade-long career as a manager in 1972, winning the Western Carolina League crown with Gastonia in 1974.
+His last managerial stop was in Denver, in 1982, where he coached the Texas Rangers AAA team.

 Rich Donnelly was a coach with Texas in 1980 and again from 1983-85.
 He joined Jim Leyland’s Pirate staff in 1986 as the bullpen coach until 1991 and then took over as the third base coach from 1992-1996.
 After leaving Pittsburgh, Rich Donnelly went to Florida with Leyland and was the third base coach when the Marlins won the World Series in 1997.
 Two years later, he and Leyland joined the Colorado Rockies, where Rich Donnelly remained until 2003 when he accepted a coaching job with the Milwaukee Brewers.